UrielKAlistair/abhiyaan_docs/vajra_connection.md

 vajra username: abhiyaan2
 vajra password: bolt2

+## Copying files

+the command scp lets you copy across devices.

+`scp filepath1 filepath2`

+for the filepaths on a different machine, username@ipaddress:filepath must be used.
+Else it's assumed to be a path on your machine.
+Do *not* forget the :
+To find the ip address of your laptop, use
+`hostname -I`

+## Time issues

 Another important thing: when we unplug vajra's battery, its clock stops ticking.
 So when we catkin_make it much later, the command says that the files it's trying to build are from the future and it refuses to build anything.